Meta Networks launches secure, cloud-native NaaS platform | ZDNet

 "You have unified management that allows you to control the policies, the network topology, the access rights.
 You can see the entire access logs -- who has accessed which assets in which time -- no matter where the user was located.
 You can see them in one place, with everything programmable and available through our APIs," Ladkani added.

 The internet security stack employed by Meta NaaS is open and interoperable: current partners are Symantec and Cyren, with more on the way; customers can also 'bring their own' security stack if need be.

 Another big advantage for CIOs is the ability, thanks to a full set of APIs, to connect up cloud services to Meta NaaS rather than having to install and configure VPNs for each cloud instance.
 Meta NaaS also simplifies the onboarding of remote branches to the company network via a lightweight MetaPort virtual appliance or direct user connection.
 This approach is simpler and more cost-effective than using dedicated SD-WAN branch appliances and MPLS links, says the company.

 Meta Networks is targeting medium-sized enterprises with significant numbers of mobile employees, which are in the process of cloud migration.
-Customers are currently in "double digit" numbers, according to chief marketing officer Amy Ariel, and include MyHeritage, Dynamic Yield, Infinidat, Arctiq Intelligent Architecture and Datorama.
+Customers are currently in "double digit" numbers, according to chief marketing officer Amy Ariel, and include MyHeritage, Dynamic Yield, Infinidat, Arctiq Intelligent Architecture, and Datorama.
 Ultimately, Meta NaaS will be sold via resellers, integrators and MSSPs, but for the moment Meta Networks is using a direct sales approach.

 RECENT AND RELATED CONTENT